 Nothing is as scary or as debilitating as a knee injury.
-Yet everyone—athletes and fitness enthusiasts alike—constantly ignore chronic knee pain.
+Yet everyone—athletes and fitness enthusiasts—constantly ignore chronic knee pain.
 And I was one of them.
-There came a point when walking up steps was a death sentence.
-But there was no way I was going to miss my squatting session, even if the pain reached a new high.
+There came the point when walking up steps was a death sentence.
+But there was no way I would miss my squatting session, even if the pain reached a new high.
 I just thought it was the nature of the beast—that there was nothing I could do to fix it.
 So I saw it as a badge of honor.
 It was more like a badge of stupidity.

-Sometime in 2009 I posted a rather gruesome video to YouTube.
+Sometime in 2009, I posted a rather gruesome video to YouTube.
 No, no heads were chopped off.
 And no, blood wasn’t spewing into the next county.
-It was just a close up of my knee being flexed and extended while all sorts of nasty clicks, pops, and cracks radiated from my patellar tendon.
-Although I knew it wasn’t exactly “healthy,” I knew that my knee—for all intents and purposes—was structurally sound.
+It was just a close-up of my knee flexed and extended while nasty clicks, pops, and cracks radiated from my patellar tendon.
+Although I knew it wasn’t exactly “healthy,” I knew that my knee was structurally sound.
 There were no torn ligaments.
 No mangled menisci.
 But my patellar tendon was on the fritz, and I had no idea why.

 Instead of idly accepting a life of chronic knee pain, I made dramatic lifestyle changes.
-I didn’t want to struggle getting in and out of cars at the age 21.
+I didn’t want to struggle to get in and out of cars at 21.
 So, I experimented.
 About six months into my quest, I knew I had something.
-And one year later I collected and organized what I found into a grand theory and accompanying routine so that I could test it on others.
+And one year later, I collected and organized what I found into a grand theory and accompanying routine so that I could test it on others.

 KNEE = ELBOW

-One thing that sparked my interest—and paved my road of rehabilitation—was understanding that the lower limb shares a lot of similarities with the upper limb.
+One thing that sparked my interest—and paved my road to rehabilitation—was understanding that the lower limb shares many similarities with the upper limb.
 The ankle and wrist are mobile yet fragile.
 The knee and elbow are facilitators—strong links in a connected chain.
 And the hip and shoulder are the complex, powerful, and responsible joints that connect the limbs to the body.

 After being around the strength and health world for a while, you notice things.
-At that point I had done a boatload of interning and personal studies, so I was pretty in-tune with industry.
+At that point, I had done a boatload of interning and personal studies, so I was pretty in tune with the industry.

+Golfer’s elbow became a frequent topic of discussion among general fitness trainees.
 The elbow was (and still is) a hot spot for lifters.
-Golfer’s elbow became a frequent topic of discussion among general fitness trainees.
-99% of the remedies for golfer’s elbow involved ditching the straight bar and moving something that allowed a hammer or neutral grip.
-This advice holds true to this day.
+99% of the remedies for the golfer’s elbow involved ditching the straight bar and moving something that allowed a hammer or neutral grip.
+This advice holds to this day.

-It took me a while to be able to step back far enough to conceptualize this, but this advice basically says that elbow health is determined by the position of the wrist.
+It took me a while to step back far enough to conceptualize this, but this advice says that the position of the wrist determines elbow health.
 There were no super-secret rehab exercises.
-Just simply avoiding straight bars in an effort to stop putting the elbow in a compromised position.
+Avoid straight bars to stop putting the elbow in a compromised place.

-I paralleled this with my knee rehab, which consisted of bunches of TKE’s, Petersen step ups, leg extensions, hamstring curls, hamstring stretches, and quad stretches—all things that focus directly on the knee.
+I paralleled this with my knee rehab, consisting of bunches of TKEs, Petersen step-ups, leg extensions, hamstring curls, stretches, and quad stretches—all things that focus directly on the knee.

 But if the elbow didn’t need direct rehab, why would the knee?
 This made sense to me at the time because my knee was getting worse.
 And now that I’ve helped many people, I notice that TKE’s and like movements don’t work with more severe cases of tendonitis.